 Some water suppliers will refund the homeowner for prior overcharges, so install the meter first, do your checks, and then call them.

 Irrigation System Troubleshooting

-Now it's time to find out where that leak is.
+Next, it's time to find out where that leak is.
 The procedure is to check the irrigation controller, then the valves, then the sprinklers.
-If you still haven't found it, then you'll check for underground piping leaks, for which you may want to purchase equipment.
+If you still haven't found it, then you'll check for underground pipe leaks, for which you may want to purchase equipment.

 - Paper and pencil

 - A slew of irrigation flags (small, bright, triangular flags hooked to a 6" thin metal rod that you stick in the ground)

 - A trowel